aws-samples/data-protection/docs/index.md

 ### AWS Account

 In order to complete these workshops you'll need a valid active AWS Account with Admin permissions.
 The code and instructions in these workshops assume only one student is using a given AWS account at a time.
 If you try sharing an account with another student, you'll run into naming conflicts for certain resources.

-Use a **personal account** or create a new AWS account to ensure you have the neccessary access.
+Use a **personal account** or create a new AWS account to ensure you have the necessary access.
 This should not be an AWS account from the company you work for.

 If the resources that you use for this workshop are left undeleted you will incur charges on your AWS account.